ichortower/FontSmasher/docs/author-guide.md

 <td>int</td>
 <td>

-How high off the bottom of the 8x16 glyph sprite the font's baseline is.
+How high off the bottom of the 8x16 glyph sprite the font's baseline is, in pixels.
 If omitted, this is `0` for uppercase letters and `3` for lowercase ones.

 The vanilla glyphs put the bottom row of shadow on the baseline, and the actual glyph is one pixel above it.